Catalog Description

 - Essay Examinations

-- Example: Example within the exam includes: Discuss the unity of time, place, and action in OEDIPUS REX by Sophocles and compare with its appearance in CAT ON A HOT TIN ROOF by Tennessee Williams.
-The grade is based upon a rubric developed by the instructor and shared with students.
+- Example: Example within the exam includes: Describe your understanding of the unities of time, place, and action in OEDIPUS REX by Sophocles and compare with its appearance in CAT ON A HOT TIN ROOF by Tennessee Williams.

 - Reports

-- Example: Students will write a comparative report of two live plays they will see and incorporate elements of all major course objectives including theme, plot, characters, rhythm, genre, dramatic movements and social impact of story.
+- Example: Students will write a comparative report of two live plays they will see and describe detailed examples of how the production brought to life elements of the written work to the stage.
+Elements to be identified include theme, plot, characters, rhythm, genre, dramatic movements and social impact of story.

 Repeatable